 The award first was presented in 2000.
-Recipients include the following: Keith Ambachtsheer, Peter Bernstein, Gilbert Beebower, Gary Brinson, Edwin Callan, John Casey, Michael Clowes, William Crerend, William Dreher, Richard Ennis, William Fouse, Rosalind Hewsenian, L. Randolph Hood, James Knupp, Harry Markowitz, Richard Marston, John O'Brien, Don Phillips, Leonard Reinhart, Barr Rosenberg, George Russell, William Sharpe, Jeremy Siegel, Meir Statman, Richard Thaler, and Margaret M. Towle
+Recipients include the following: Keith Ambachtsheer, Edward Baker, Peter Bernstein, Gilbert Beebower, Gary Brinson, Edwin Callan, John Casey, Michael Clowes, William Crerend, William Dreher, Richard Ennis, William Fouse, Rosalind Hewsenian, L. Randolph Hood, Jeffrey F. Jaffe, James Knupp, A. Craig MacKinlay, Harry Markowitz, Richard Marston, John O'Brien, Don Phillips, Leonard Reinhart, Barr Rosenberg, George Russell, William Sharpe, Jeremy Siegel, Meir Statman, Richard Thaler, and Margaret M. Towle

 Investments & Wealth Institute Wealth Management Impact Award

 This award honors J. Richard Joyner, who was instrumental in the development of and instruction within the CPWA certification program.
 The Wealth Management Impact Award honors individuals who have contributed exceptional advancements in the field of private wealth management, which is embodied by the Investments & Wealth Institute Certified Private Wealth Advisor® (CPWA®) program.
 The award recognizes key innovations and thought leadership in any of the CPWA knowledge domains: human dynamics, wealth management strategies, client specialization, and legacy planning.